2026 AACP Interim Meeting

 At the completion of this activity, participants will be able to:

-1. Define the concept of preferment and explain how it reframes traditional retirement.
+1. Define the concept of preferment and how it reframes traditional retirement.

 2. Identify opportunities and challenges unique to different career stages leading up to retirement.

-3. Reflect on panelists’ experiences to generate insights applicable to their own next chapter.
+3. Analyze actions most likely to generate insights applicable to their own next chapter.

 4. Develop a personalized action plan that clarifies values, vision, and next steps toward their preferment pathway.